modelscope/FunASR/docs/installation/installation.md

 # Install the Python SDK

+> **Only need native Fun-ASR-Nano transcription?** Start with [Transformers 5.17.0](../transformers_native.md).
+It loads the separate `-hf` checkpoint without the FunASR toolkit.
+This page covers the `funasr.AutoModel` toolkit path; do not mix dependencies, parameters or output contracts.

 Use this guide for `from funasr import AutoModel`.
 For a packaged C++ service, start with [Docker and runtime images](./docker.md).
 After installation, continue to the [SDK tutorial](../tutorial/README.md).

 ## 1. Create an isolated environment